Pierre Jules Mene (French, 1810-79) Bronze Sculpture Group of Hounds with Fox

 Item # 502PLA14W

 An aggressive and difficult subject, particularly for Méne with his tendency for the serene and nostalgic in his modeling of groups, this fascinating hunt scene depicts a pair of hounds holding a fox at bay in an overgrown forest hollow.
 The sheer excellence of the cast is evident, each animal chiseled and chased into such perfect realism that even their teeth remain sharp and claws well defined.
 The bodies completely own the tension of the moment.
 A complex original patina brings the scene to life, mixing a deeper and more nearly black painted patina in the base and trunk with the red oxide, greens and browns of the scene.
-For the serious collector of animal subjects, this is an exquisite and incredibly striking selection, one rarely found on the open market.

 References and Literature: